 In 2016, Dr. Yee also assumed the duties of Assistant Dean in Undergraduate Studies, and currently supervises the offices of Academic Foundations, Academic Success Center (Writing Studio, Tutoring, and the SMART Lab), and ATLE.
 In the past, he has also supervised the Office of Community Engagement and Partnerships (OCEP), Orientation, New Student Connections, and Parent and Family Programs.

 Dr. Yee has always striven for highly interactive teaching.
 He collects ideas for innovative approaches in the classroom and curates a list of interactive techniques.

 He has been an invited speaker at numerous colleges in the United States, as well as institutions in Brazil and Saudi Arabia, to speak about interactive teaching and numerous topics in faculty development.
 Contact him at email@example.com if interested.

 His research interests are broad, and focus on everything from emerging technology and Web 2.0 tools for teaching, to the pedagogy of Massive Open Online Courses (MOOCs) and concepts such as student motivation or gamification.
 He is firmly in the camp that the science of learning, as evolved from cognitive psychology, is foundational for effective teaching practices.
 He taught USF's first MOOC in 2013.
 Here is a sample tour of a MOOC.

-An affiliated faculty member with the World Languages department and in the Honors College, Dr. Yee has taught courses on German Romanticism, introductory German language classes, fairy tales, and Walt Disney World.
+An affiliated faculty member with the World Languages department and in the Honors College, Dr. Yee has taught courses on German Romanticism, Humanities, introductory German language classes, fairy tales, and Walt Disney World.